- Table of Contents

 3. Love and Belonging: Recognition

 The third level in Maslow's hierarchy is the need for love and belonging, which extends beyond personal relationships to include a sense of belonging within a community or workplace.
 A Total Rewards Strategy acknowledges this need through recognition.
-Recognition goes beyond monetary rewards, encompassing verbal praise, awards, and other forms of acknowledgment.
+Recognition goes beyond monetary rewards, encompassing verbal praise, awards, and other forms of acknowledgement.
 When employees feel appreciated and valued for their contributions, they develop a sense of belonging within the organisation.
 This not only strengthens their commitment but also enhances teamwork and collaboration.

 4. Esteem Needs: Career Development